FireflyMigration/firefly-doc/50-Technologies/20-Visual-Studio/01-Configuring-Visual-Studio/index.md

 2. ![2017 03 08 10H51 55](2017-03-08_10h51_55.png)

 ### E - Configure the "GoTo" window
-Go To the "Edit\Go To\Go To All..." menu item
+Go To the "Edit\Go To\Go To All..." menu item  in VS2017
 ![2017 03 08 10H56 02](2017-03-08_10h56_02.png)

+> in VS2015 the menu is called "Edit\Navigate To..."

 1. Click the "Settings" button
 ![2017 03 08 10H57 17](2017-03-08_10h57_17.png)

 2. Uncheck the "Use Preview Tab" CheckBox
 3. Check the "Show details" CheckBox